 - a.
-All stages of reconstruction of the breast on which the mastectomy has been performed, including but not limited to nipple reconstruction, skin grafts and stippling of the nipple and areola; - b.
+All stages of reconstruction of the breast on which the mastectomy has been performed, including nipple reconstruction, skin grafts and stippling of the nipple and areola; - b.
 Surgery and reconstruction of the other breast to produce a symmetrical appearance; - c.
+Prostheses;

-Prostheses; - d.
+- d.
 Treatment of physical complications of the mastectomy, including lymphedemas; and - e.
 Inpatient care related to the mastectomy and post-mastectomy services.